24/7 Emergency Services Available

 To prevent electrical fires:

-• Use surge protectors and nsure appliances and fixtures are compatible with your electrical system.
+• Use surge protectors and ensure appliances and fixtures are compatible with your electrical system

-• Ensure the smoke detector is functioning properly.
+• Make sure the smoke detector is functioning properly

-Unattended heating appliances are a common fire hazard.
-These include portable heaters, electrical blankets, and many others left near flammable materials like curtains, carpets, or bed sheets.
-Always handle heating devices according to their instructions and verify they’re in good working order.
+Heating appliances left unattended are a common fire hazard.
+These include portable heaters, electric blankets, and similar devices.
+When placed near flammable materials like curtains, carpets, or bedding, the risk increases significantly.
+Always handle heating devices according to their instructions and make sure they are in proper working order.

 To prevent heating fires: